top of page

 3. Freelance Writing

-If you’ve already got writing chops, why not get paid for them?
-Many businesses, blogs, and publications need skilled writers:
+If you’ve already got writing skills, why not get paid for them?
+Many businesses, blogs, and publications need talented writers.

-Guest posting is a great way to get your name out there.
-Many large sites allow guest contributions, and once you establish a relationship with them, you can pitch paid content.
+Guest posting is a great way to build your name.
+Many large sites accept guest contributions, and once you establish a relationship with them, you can pitch for paid content.
 Start by researching websites in your niche and studying their submission guidelines.
-Once your name is recognized, editors are more likely to offer you paid opportunities.
+Once editors recognize your name, they’re more likely to offer you paid opportunities.

-Freelance job boards are a great way to find steady work.
-Upwork, ProBlogger, and Contently all have listings for writers across different genres.
-It may take some time to build up a portfolio and client base, but once you do, you can command higher rates and even get repeat business.
+Sites like Upwork, ProBlogger, and Contently feature listings for writers across various genres.
+It may take time to build a portfolio and client base.
+However, once you do, you can command higher rates and acquire repeat business.

 Many print and digital magazines pay well for feature articles, essays, and how-to guides.
-If your book focuses on a specific subject (like history, parenting, or travel), you can pitch niche publications that cater to those audiences.
-Some brands also hire writers for blog content and sponsored pieces, providing another lucrative opportunity.
+If your book focuses on a specific subject (like history, parenting, or travel), you can pitch to publications that target those audiences.
+Some brands hire writers for blog content and sponsored pieces, creating another lucrative opportunity.

-Not every writer wants to put their name on a book—some just need help getting their ideas onto the page.
-Ghostwriting for business leaders, influencers, or even fiction authors can be extremely lucrative.
+Not every writer wants to credit their name on a book—some just need help getting their ideas onto the page.
+Ghostwriting for business leaders, influencers, or fiction authors can be very profitable.
 This work often pays well, and repeat clients can lead to a steady income stream.

 4. Affiliate Marketing & Sponsored Content

-You don’t need a massive following to make money with affiliate marketing.
-If you love a product or service that aligns with your audience, you can get paid to promote it.
+You don’t need a massive following to thrive in affiliate marketing.
+If you love a product or service that resonates with your audience, you can earn money by promoting it.

 Where to Start:

-• Sign up for affiliate programs for products you love and use already.
-(Amazon Associates, Bookshop, Skillshare, Canva, etc. You can even be an affiliate for At Home Author!)
+• Sign Up for Affiliate Programs: Choose products you already love and use (such as Amazon Associates, Bookshop, Skillshare, Canva, etc.).
+You can even be an affiliate for At Home Author!

-• Write blog posts, create YouTube videos, or share recommendations in your newsletter.
+• Create Content: Write blog posts, make YouTube videos, or share recommendations in your newsletter.

-💰 Potential Earnings: It varies, but some authors make thousands per month from affiliate sales.
+💰 Potential Earnings: Earnings vary, but some authors make thousands per month from affiliate sales.

 5. Merch & Printables

-If your book has a strong theme, fan base, or educational component, merch and printables can be a goldmine.
+If your book has a strong theme, fan base, or educational component, merch and printables can be a treasure trove.

 A colorful witch stuffy paired with a book.